noseglid/canumb/README.md

 **Note**: If you're using this, or its accompanying api to hash any password for you site/application, you're insane.
 All texts into this API is clear-text (albeit maybe HTTPS if the server is set up for this).
 Don't do that.
 Don't be that guy.

+### Formatting

+Canumb can turn difficult-to-read data and turn it into something more manageable.
+Currently it only supports JSON in this sense, but it does it quite well.
+This is a frontend feature only.

+Input any valid JSON and you will get an expandable, browsable menu to look through the data.
+Excellent for interpreting what is other primarily meant for machines to read.

+You will also have the opportunity to get the minified, or a nicely indented version of your input data.

 ## Contribute
 Just make a pull request and your contribution will be considered (and assuming it's useful, merged) as soon as possible.
 This'll get your name on the contributors list aswell.